Chapter 1

 R-1.8

 Python allows negative integers to be used as indices into a sequence, such as a string.
-If string s has length n, and expression s[k] is used for index n k < 0, what is the equivalent index j 0 such that s[j] references the same element?
+If string has length , and expression is used for index , what is the equivalent index such that references the same element?

 : Exercise R-1.8